Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

 1.5mm

 {\narrower We study the twisted MoTe$_2$ homobilayer coupled to periodic driving of a circularly polarized light (CPL).
 Using Floquet theory in the high-frequency limit, we start from the Dirac model including both the valence and conduction bands of monolayer MoTe$_2$ to derive an effective time-independent Floquet Hamiltonian.
-This Floquet Hamiltonian contains explicit time-reversal symmetry breaking terms that are absent if conduction bands are neglected from the beginning of the derivation.
-Based on the Floquet Hamiltonian, we find the increasing of CPL driving intensity can cause the crossing of Floquet bands between the two valleys.
-When interactions are included, we identify the redistribution of holes during the intervalley Floquet band crossing.
-Accordingly, the ground state of the Floquet Hamiltonian at total hole filling $5/3$ evolves from the Laughlin-type FCI in one valley to that in the other valley. } 5mm \begin{multicols}{2}
+The photon processes coupling the valence and conduction bands are captured in this Floquet analysis, and the resulting Floquet Hamiltonian contains explicit time-reversal symmetry breaking terms that are absent if conduction bands are integrated out from the beginning of the derivation.
+Based on the Floquet Hamiltonian, we find the increase of CPL driving intensity can cause the crossing of Floquet bands and redistribution of holes between the two valleys.
+When interactions are included, a transition between Floquet Laughlin-type FCIs with different behaviors of valley polarization is identified at total hole filling $5/3$. } 5mm \begin{multicols}{2}

 {\it Introduction.} Floquet systems have emerged as a versatile platform for engineering novel states of quantum matter.
 By subjecting materials to periodic driving, one can dynamically modify their band structures and effective interactions, enabling topological phases and dynamical transitions that are inaccessible in equilibrium\ucite{castro2022floquet,khemani2016phase,potter2016classification,yao2017discrete,potirniche2017floquet,lerose2019prethermal}.
 These effects are typically described by an effective static Floquet Hamiltonian, obtained through high-frequency expansions\ucite{eckardt2015highfrequency,bukov2015universal,mikami2016brillouinwigner} or more general non-perturbative approaches\ucite{rodriguez-vega2021lowfrequency,vajna2018replica,vogl2020effectivea,vogl2019analog,verdeny2013accurate,vogl2019flow}.
-Over the past decade, this framework has been widely applied to both weakly and strongly correlated systems, highlighting Floquet engineering as a promising route to control quantum phases\ucite{oka2019floquet,tsuji2008correlated,tsuji2009nonequilibrium}.
+Over the past decade, this framework has been widely applied to both weakly and strongly correlated systems, highlighting Floquet engineering as a promising route to control quantum phases\ucite{PhysRevB.79.081406,oka2019floquet,tsuji2008correlated,tsuji2009nonequilibrium}.